sidebar hamburger menu

 microcode_ctl: microcode successfully written to /dev/cpu/microcode

-then update is successful.
+then the update is successful.

 1. Check version: